JackSwerdlow/email-spam-filter/README.md

 ## Overview

 This is a personal project that uses machine learning to classify emails as spam or ham (real).
+It supports:

+- Fetching and storing your own inbox data [Currently only from Virgin Media inboxes.]
+---

 ## Quick‑Start Guide